 In the great Cold War Era movie, “The Hunt for Red October”, the submarine Captain (Sean Connery) needed two keys to fire a torpedo—his own, plus the one in the Political Officer’s possession.
 Soviet government units, including submarines at sea, had a (Communist Party) political officer to insure the loyalty of the Commander.
 Has a similar role been devised within the Trump Regime?

 According to an article in The Washington Post, Cabinet Officers and Key Agency Administrators, have such an “eyes and ears” of the White House: political appointees, installed by the White House, who are charged with supervising the Secretaries’ loyalty, according to sources.
 That might explain why most department heads have not been able to choose their own Deputies, and few are in place.
-And thus, many of such positions are vacant.
+And thus, many key staff positions are vacant.

 When I think of any President’s Cabinet, I have always considered the very most important positions, by far, to be the Secretaries of State, Defense and Treasury.
 Mr. Mattis, a retired four-star Marine General, had been confirmed and sworn-in on January 20, the day of Trump’s Inauguration.
 Wouldn’t a former general, who undoubtedly understands the operation of the Pentagon, have been expected to have Deputies confirmed by now?

 As I pointed-out in my last post, I am concerned as to who Donald Trump has handed-off the responsibility of solving a situation, which is arguably the most dangerous one that confronts the world today!
-That is the situation with nuclear-empowered North Korea, which could set-up a potential face-off, tween China and the U. S. Besides SecDef Mattis, National Security Advisor R. C. McMaster, another Marine General, remains silent.
+That is the situation with nuclear-empowered North Korea, which could set-up a potential face-off, tween China and the U. S. Besides SecDef Mattis, National Security Advisor R. C. McMaster, a current Army General, remains silent.
 And Secretary of State Rex Tellerson’s suggestion that the U. S. might make a pre-emptive attack—virtually on China’s door step—is downright scary!

 Now, the Regime has suggested that the political appointees might have had heightened authority due to a lack of a complete Leadership Team in the respective departments.
 That sounds somewhat disingenuous, when you consider a retired general not having deputies in place, at the Pentagon, or Secretary of Transportation Elaine Chao, a former Secretary of Labor, not being adequately staffed, as well!
 The Departments are short-staffed on purpose!